 Li Auto Inc. Announces Management and Board Changes

-/EIN News/ -- BEIJING, China, Dec.
-09, 2022 (GLOBE NEWSWIRE) -- Li Auto Inc. (“Li Auto” or the “Company”) (Nasdaq: LI; HKEX: 2015), a leader in China’s new energy vehicle market, today announced that Mr. Yanan Shen, president and director, has tendered his resignation as the president and a director of the Company in order to devote more time to his personal affairs, effective on January 1, 2023.
-Mr. Shen will stay with the Company to support the Company’s continued efforts in the organizational upgrades to prepare for its future success.
+BEIJING, China, Dec.
+09, 2022 (GLOBE NEWSWIRE) -- Li Auto Inc. ("Li Auto" or the "Company") LI HKEX: 2015))), a leader in China's new energy vehicle market, today announced that Mr. Yanan Shen, president and director, has tendered his resignation as the president and a director of the Company in order to devote more time to his personal affairs, effective on January 1, 2023.
+Mr. Shen will stay with the Company to support the Company's continued efforts in the organizational upgrades to prepare for its future success.

 In addition, the Company's board of directors has promoted Mr. Donghui Ma, chief engineer, as the president and appointed him as a director of the Company, effective on January 1, 2023.
 Mr. Yan Xie, senior vice president, has been promoted as the chief technology officer, effective on December 12, 2022.